rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 | 16     | 16 top-level folders     |
 | 256    | 256 second-level folders |

-When the service is launched for the first time, the cache directory have to be generate:
+When the service launches for the first time, it generates the cache directory:

 ```bash
 sudo squid -z